 Pricing Committee.
 The Pricing Committee oversees the valuation of assets of the Putnam funds and reviews the funds' policies and procedures for achieving accurate and timely pricing of fund shares.
-The Committee also oversees implementation of these policies, including fair value determinations of individual securities made by Putnam Management or other designated agents of the funds.
-The Committee also oversees compliance by money market funds with Rule 2a-7 under the 1940 Act and the correction of occasional pricing errors.
-The Committee also reviews matters related to the liquidity of portfolio holdings.
-The Committee reports to the Trustees and makes recommendations to the Trustees regarding these matters.
-The Committee currently consists of Messrs.
-Singh (Chairperson), Akhoury and Patterson, Dr. Joskow, and Mses.
-Baumann and Domotorffy.
+The Committee oversees implementation of these policies, including fair value determinations of individual securities made by Putnam Management or other designated agents of the funds.
+The Committee also reviews (i) compliance by money market funds with Rule 2a-7 under the 1940 Act, (ii) in-kind redemptions by the fund affiliates, (iii) the correction of occasional pricing errors, and (iv) Putnam Management's oversight of pricing vendors.
+The Committee is composed entirely of Independent Trustees.
+The current members are Messrs.
+Singh (Chair) and Akhoury, Drs.
+Hill and Joskow, and Ms. Domotorffy.